hillhacks/website/pages/about.md

 title: What we do
 permalink: /about/
 ---
-hillhacks has been held in the lap of the stunning Dhauladhar Himalayas every summer in the state of Himachal Pradesh.
+Hillhacks has been held in the lap of the stunning Dhauladhar Himalayas every summer in the state of Himachal Pradesh.
 There is buzz of having it other hilly regions in India in the upcoming editions.